Many buildings have secure bike parking. To use the bike room you must register your bike with us. Unregistered bikes will be removed.

 Having friends over for dinner?
 Use Visitor Parking

 CCOC has limited visitor parking at most of its larger buildings.
-These spaces are intended for short-term parking by guests, only for visits less than 4 hours.
+These spaces are intended for short-term parking by guests, usually for 3-4 hour visits to tenants.

-For longer visits or overnight guests: Get a Guest Parking Pass
+For longer visits or overnight guests: Register for Guest Parking

-If your guests are staying longer than 4 hours, overnight or up to 3 days, come to the CCOC office at 415 Gilmour St. to pick up a Guest Parking Pass and register the vehicle with the office for the authorized dates.
-Note that the parking pass does not guarantee access to a visitor space.
+If your guests are staying longer than 4 hours or overnight (up to 3 nights), call or email CCOC to register the vehicle with the office for the authorized dates.
+Note that registering does not guarantee access to a visitor space.
 Access is on a first come, first served basis.
+To register a vehicle, contact: email@example.com or 613-234-4065 ext.
+0.

-For visitors staying longer than 3 days: Contact your Rental Officer
+For visitors staying longer than 3 nights: Contact your Rental Officer

-Visitors who require parking beyond 3 days must contact their Rental Officer to make alternate arrangements for parking, if available.
+Visitors who require parking beyond 3 nights must contact their Rental Officer to make alternate arrangements to rent parking, if available.

 Guests who use parking on a regular basis, either daily or more than two nights per week must rent a parking space at a non-tenant parking rate.

-Vehicles found in visitor parking for more than 4 hours, overnight or on a regular basis without an authorized parking pass may be ticketed and/or towed after receiving one 24-hour parking violation notice.
+Vehicles found in visitor parking for more than 4 hours, overnight or on a regular basis without authorization parking pass may be ticketed and/or towed after receiving one 24-hour parking violation notice.

 We can make new keys during regular office hours only (9 am - 5 pm).
 We may charge a small fee.
 We can also unlock your door if you have been locked out, but you will have to show identification and pay a “lockout” fee.